-Is every agency required to implement the new minimum standards?
+Is every agency required to implement the minimum standards?

 Yes, taken together, the E.O. and the national policy mandate that every executive branch agency with access to classified information establish an insider threat program in line with standards and guidance from the NITTF.
 However, there is a recognition of differing levels of risk-and, therefore, differing levels of protection required-based on such things as size of cleared population, extent of access to classified computer systems, and amount of classified information maintained by the D/A. The national insider threat policy directs heads of D/As to develop their programs using risk management principles.
-The NITTF is working with D/As, as well as the Classified Information Sharing and Safeguarding Office in the office of the Program Manager--Information Sharing Executive, to assess the extent of applicability of the minimum standards to each of the 70+ executive branch D/As with access to classified information based on associated risk.
+The NITTF is working with D/As to assess the extent of applicability of the minimum standards to each of the 80+ executive branch D/As with access to classified information based on associated risk.
+It is also evaluating what the next iteration of standards - beyond the minimum standards - need to reflect to provide the most robust insider threat protection possible.